KyTechInc/hls-compressor/README.md

 ```

 Notes:
+- Global commands: after `make install`, you can run `hlsx myvideo -hw -q balanced` from anywhere.
+- Uninstall global commands: `make uninstall`.
 - On Windows, make may not be available by default.
 You can still build and run:
   - Install ffmpeg via winget: `winget install --id Gyan.FFmpeg.Full`
   - Build the TUI: `cd hls-tui && go build`
-  - Run: `./hls-tui/hls-tui myvideo ...` (or create your own .bat shim)
+  - Run: `./hls-tui/hls-tui myvideo ...` (or create your own .bat shim in a folder on PATH)

 The TUI simply wraps the existing scripts and shows progress; it doesn’t change their behavior.